 In today's fast-paced world, it's easy to find ourselves caught up in the never-ending cycle of work, responsibilities, and the pressure to keep up.
 The constant juggling act can take a toll on our mental and physical well-being, leading to burnout.
-According to the American Psychological Association, job burnout is "extended period of time where someone experiences exhaustion and a lack of interest in things, resulting in a decline in their job performance."
-It is a state of chronic stress that leads to physical and emotional exhaustion and negative feelings such as ineffectiveness, lack of accomplishment and cynicism.
-Left unchecked, burnout can cause many problems in your personal and professional life.
+According to the American Psychological Association, job burnout is "an extended period of time where someone experiences exhaustion and a lack of interest in things, resulting in a decline in their job performance."
+It is a state of chronic stress that leads to physical and emotional exhaustion and negative feelings such as ineffectiveness, lack of accomplishment, and cynicism.
+Left unchecked, workplace burnout can cause many problems in your personal and professional life.
 While your job performance suffers, burnout can manifest even as physical ailments.
 In order to catch burnout and combat it early, it is important to know what to look for.
 Here are various signs indicating you may be mentally and physically exhausted.

-1. Cognitive limitations: Burnout can significantly impact your ability to concentrate and pay attention; chronic stress may also affect it.
+1. Cognitive Limitations: Burnout can significantly impact your ability to concentrate and pay attention; chronic stress may also affect it.
 When you're stressed, attention shifts to the source of stress, which is perceived as a threat to normal functioning.
 In the short term, this helps to deal with the problem, but with chronic stress, it’s hard to concentrate on other things, affecting your attention span.
 You may experience brain fog, forgetfulness, and difficulty making decisions.

-1. Insomnia and Sleep Disturbances: The constant worry and racing thoughts associated with burnout can disrupt your sleep patterns, making it difficult to fall asleep or stay asleep throughout the night.
+1. Insomnia and Sleep Disturbances: The constant worry and racing thoughts associated with burnout can disrupt your sleep patterns, making it difficult to fall or stay asleep throughout the night.

 2. Frequent Illness: Chronic stress weakens the immune system, making you more susceptible to infections, colds, and other illnesses.
 If you fall sick frequently, it may be a sign that your body is physically exhausted.